 Actually, up-gradation of the process and the corresponding Plant and machines helps SMEs to reduce the production cost.

 Horticulture Mission provides monetary aid for the Food processing units for horticulture products.
-The strategy is just for North Eastern Region and Himalayan States (HMNEH).
+The strategy is just for implemented for overall development of Horticulture in NE and Himalayan states.
+The mission covers all NE States including Sikkim and three Himalayan states of Jammu & Kashmir, Himachal Pradesh and Uttarakhand (HMNEH).
 It’s a credit-linked back-ended capital investment aid of 50% of project expenditure (ceiling quantity of project cost is Rs 8 crores ).

-SIDBI extents service to MSME through among its strategy Currently, It’s available in Bihar, Uttar Pradesh, Madhya Pradesh, Odisha, Chattisgarh, Jharkhand, Rajasthan and West Bengal.
+The Small Industries Development Bank of India (SIDBI) is a major Indian public financial institution involved in providing VC funds for MSMEs.
+It’s available in Bihar, Uttar Pradesh, Madhya Pradesh, Odisha, Chattisgarh, Jharkhand, Rajasthan and West Bengal.
 SMEs can apply for financial assistance under the scheme.
 The investment size is approx 5 to 40 Crore.
-However.
-That the MSME Udyog Aadhaar registration is must for implementing this scheme.
+However the MSME Udyog Aadhaar registration is must for implementing this scheme.

 Ministry of Micro Small Medium Enterprises (MSMEs) supplies the Financial Support to MSMEs in ZED (Zero Defect and Zero Effect) Certification Scheme.
 Basically, the plot supports the Make in India initiative.
 The plan will help SMEs significantly reduce waste, increase productivity, expand their market from IOP, become vendors for CPSUs, create more IPRs, create new products and processes, and more.
 All the small business enterprises in the production task and using Udyog Adhar Memorandum may apply.

-#10.
-Pradhan Mantri Kaushal Vikas Yojana (Pmkvy) – Government Subsidy
+#11.
+Pradhan Mantri Kaushal Vikas Yojana (PMKVY) – Government Subsidy